RoboStack/vinca/README.md

 ros_distro: eloquent
 ros_python_version: 3

-# both .rosinstall and .repos are supported
-repos: 2020.03.04.rosinstall

 # mapping of rosdep keys
 # it can be also used to shadow the unwanted packages.
 conda_index: